Go to college or university in Ontario

 - an international student

-- applying for graduate studies (e.g., a Masters or Doctoral degree)
+- applying for graduate studies (for example, a Masters or Doctoral degree)

 Loans, grants, scholarships